Shane0018/CSS_Positions/README.md

 # CSS Positioning

-This assignment is broken into three parts.
+This assignment is broken into two parts.
 After doing this assignment, you should have an understanding of:

 - The use of `position` and related CSS properties